oberi0n/barCodeScn/README.md

 # Barcode Scanner (Web PWA)

 This repository hosts a two-tab progressive web app (PWA) that scans barcodes/QR codes, sends payloads to a secured webhook with optional headers, and keeps a same-day history.
+The UI follows the clean, light aesthetic of labo.lu.

 ## Features
 - ZXing-powered camera scanning with permission handling.